 Testing a web server is very different from testing a web application.
-When your testing the requests per second and throughput capacity of your webservers you want to elimate external factors, like:
+When your testing the requests per second and throughput capacity of your webservers you want to eliminate external factors, such as:

 Break your approach up into a couple of steps.
 Our advice is to follow a testing path like so